 We understand – brands want their exit popups to drive results.
 But this shouldn’t mean using shady methods to make it happen.
 You don’t want to create bad blood and burn bridges for the sake of your strategy.

-With that said – don’t make it hard for users to exit your exit popup.
-The “x” should be very easy to see and click on.
-The user experience is big to both Google and users.
+That said, don’t make it hard for users to exit your exit popup.
+The “x” should be straightforward to see and click on.
+The user experience is significant to both Google and users.
 So don’t hurt your trust and ranking because you want to force visitors to convert.

 It’s just not going to work.
 Studies show that just a moderate increase in customer experience increases your revenue.

 Showing Irrelevant Offers

 When visitors go to a specific page, blog post, or another form of content on your site, it’s key to display an offer relevant to their search and intentions.
 Well, that’s if you’re serious about converting your visitors into subscribers.